LAND SURVEYING; DECLARATION OF POLICY; PROHIBITED ACTS.

 LAND SURVEYING; COMPLAINT; PROBATION, SUSPENSION, OR REVOCATION OF REGISTRATION; GROUNDS.

 The examining board may, upon its own motion, and shall, upon the sworn complaint in writing of any person, investigate the actions of any land surveyor.
-It shall have the power to place any land surveyor on probation or to revoke or suspend any registration under the provisions of sections 81-8,108 to 81-8,127, when the land surveyor has been found guilty of any of the following practices: (1) fraud or deceit in obtaining a registration; (2) negligence or incompetency in the performance of his or her duties; or (3) misconduct in the performance of his or her duties.
+It shall have the power to place any land surveyor on probation or to revoke or suspend any registration under the Land Surveyors Regulation Act when the land surveyor has been found guilty of any of the following practices: (1) Fraud or deceit in obtaining a registration; (2) negligence or incompetency in the performance of his or her duties; or (3) misconduct in the performance of his or her duties.

 LAND SURVEYOR; SUSPENSION OR REVOCATION OF REGISTRATION; HEARING; NOTICE.

-LAND SURVEYING; SUSPENSION OR REVOCATION OF LICENSE; ATTENDANCE OF WITNESSES; RECORD; FINDINGS; ORDER; RESTRICTION.
+LAND SURVEYOR; SUSPENSION OR REVOCATION OF REGISTRATION; HEARING; ATTENDANCE OF WITNESSES; RECORD; FINDINGS; ORDER; EFFECT.

 The examiner shall have power to compel the attendance of witnesses and to administer oaths and shall take testimony and proof concerning the charges stated in the complaint.
 A complete record shall be made of all testimony taken and evidence received at such hearing, which record shall be filed with the secretary of the examining board.
 The examiner conducting such hearing shall make in writing complete findings and recommendations to the examining board.
 Thereafter, the examining board shall, in writing officially signed by all members concurring therein, make its findings, determination, and order in the matter.
 If the examining board finds that the registrant has been guilty of any of the practices set forth in section 81-8,123, the land surveyor shall be placed on probation or his or her registration shall be revoked or suspended.
 As a condition of probation the examining board may restrict the land surveyor's scope of practice or require supervision of the land surveyor's practice.

-Sections 81-8,108 to 81-8,127 shall not apply to (1) any land surveyor working for the United States Government while performing his or her duties as an employee of the government, (2) any person employed as an assistant to a land surveyor registered under such sections, or (3) any professional engineer or person working under the direct supervision of a professional engineer licensed under the Engineers and Architects Regulation Act doing work which does not involve the location, description, establishment, or reestablishment of property corners or property lines or work which does not create descriptions, definitions, or areas for transfer of an estate in real property.
+The Land Surveyors Regulation Act shall not apply to (1) any land surveyor working for the United States Government while performing his or her duties as an employee of the government, (2) any person employed as an assistant to a land surveyor registered under the act, or (3) any professional engineer or person working under the direct supervision of a professional engineer licensed under the Engineers and Architects Regulation Act doing work which does not involve the location, description, establishment, or reestablishment of property corners or property lines or work which does not create descriptions, definitions, or areas for transfer of an estate in real property.

 LAND SURVEYING; UNLAWFUL PRACTICE OR USE OF TITLE; PENALTY.

-Any person, firm, partnership, limited liability company, corporation, or joint-stock association who or which practices or offers to practice land surveying or uses the title of land surveyor in this state without being registered or any person not registered under sections 81-8,108 to 81-8,127 who fails to file a copy of the plat and field notes as provided in section 81-8,122 shall be deemed guilty of a Class III misdemeanor.
+Any person, firm, partnership, limited liability company, corporation, or joint-stock association who or which practices or offers to practice land surveying or uses the title of land surveyor in this state without being registered or any person not registered under the Land Surveyors Regulation Act who fails to file a copy of the plat and field notes as provided in section 81-8,122 shall be deemed guilty of a Class III misdemeanor.